kanidm/kanidm/kanidm_book/src/ssh_key_dist.md

 contain the lines:

     AuthorizedKeysCommand /usr/bin/kanidm_ssh_authorizedkeys -D anonymous %u
     AuthorizedKeysCommandUser nobody

 Restart sshd, and then attempt to authenticate with the keys.

+It's highly recommended you keep your client configuration and sshd_configuration in a configuration management tool such as salt or ansible.

+### Direct configuration

+The kanidm_ssh_authorizedkeys_direct command is part of the kanidm-clients package, so should be installed on the servers.

+To configure the tool, you should edit /etc/kanidm/config, as documented in [clients](./client_tools.md)

+You can test this is configured correctly by running:

+    kanidm_ssh_authorizedkeys_direct -D anonymous <account name>

+If the account has ssh public keys you should see them listed, one per line.

+To configure servers to accept these keys, you must change their /etc/ssh/sshd_config to contain the lines:

+    AuthorizedKeysCommand /usr/bin/kanidm_ssh_authorizedkeys_direct -D anonymous %u
+    AuthorizedKeysCommandUser nobody

+Restart sshd, and then attempt to authenticate with the keys.